mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

   * `share-pid-namespace`

     Whether the tasks within this pod should share the same process id namespace (`true`), or whether pid namespaces should be distinct for every task in the pod (`false`).
+Default is `false`.

   * `tasks`